 Despite her short life, Amrita created a huge body of work which continues to be celebrated for its affection without sentimentality, its challenges without overt confrontation.

 The painter is often referred to as ‘the Indian Frida Kahlo’.
+Like Frida, Amrita was an unconventional woman of her time, bold and pioneering in both life and in art.
 However, it is more apt to refer to Amrita as simply herself, an artist and pioneer of modernist 20th century art, whose talent defies a need for comparison.
-Like Frida Kahlo, Amrita was an unconventional woman of her time, bold and pioneering in both life and in art.
-However, the artist was unique, creating a lasting legacy all of her own.
+She was quite simply unique, creating a lasting legacy all of her own.
 Her work not only reflected and aided a growing insurgence of Indian strength in identity, but significantly linked both East and West, reflective of Amrita Sher-Gil’s own sense of self and self rule as both artist and woman.